How to get mental health treatment in Ireland

 Who can give me a referral for mental health support?

 There are a number of healthcare professionals who can provide referrals for mental health support.
 The main referral partner in Ireland is your GP, so they are usually the first person to approach if you are worried about your mental health.
 Depending on what you’re experiencing, your GP can give you direct support or put you in touch with a suitable support service.
 If you talk to your GP about your mental health concerns, and you feel like they didn’t share your concerns or offer the advice or referral you wanted, you are entitled to go to another doctor for a second opinion.
-Read our article on speaking to your GP about your mental health to learn more.
-A Jigsaw clinician can also provide referrals to mental health services for young people aged 12-25.
-Like your GP, Jigsaw can give you direct support or put you in touch with a support service that best meets your needs.

 Can I access mental health support without a referral?

 Yes.
-If you are seeking mental health treatment, talking to a referral partner like your GP can be helpful because they can connect you with a range of support providers and can advise you on what treatment options would best meet your needs.
+If you are seeking mental health treatment, talking to a referral partner like your GP can be helpful because they can connect you with a range of support providers, and advise you on what treatment options might best meet your needs.
 There are also some mental health services, like Child and Adolescent Mental Health Services (CAMHS) and Adult Mental Health Services, that can only be accessed through a referral from someone like your GP.
 However, there are several mental health support services that you can access without a referral, including services like the National Counselling Service, Jigsaw, your school or college counselling service, and MyMind.
 You can read more about these services below.

-You can also access private counselling and psychotherapy without a referral, however, there are usually costs associated with this if you don’t have private health insurance, so this isn’t an option for everyone.
+You can also access private counselling and psychotherapy without a referral.
+However, there are usually costs associated with this if you don’t have private health insurance, so this isn’t an option for everyone.
 Read our article on accessing private counselling and psychotherapy to learn more.

 Can I access mental treatment on my own if I’m under 18?

 You need to be 18 to consent to mental health treatment in Ireland.
-If you are 16 or older you can see your doctor on your own, but they can’t promise that they won’t tell your parents or guardian about your treatment.
+If you are 16 or older, you can see your doctor on your own, but they can’t promise that they won’t tell your parents or guardian about your treatment.
 Your parents or guardian need to give consent on your behalf.
 You also need consent from a parent or guardian to attend services like Jigsaw.

 Types of mental health services in Ireland